ajid77/CoordRecorder/README.md

-# CoordRecorder
+# CoordRecorder (Auto Saved "F9" when Player moved 3 meter from each last position)

-Modified Version of CoordRecorder for [GTBikeV](https://www.gtbikev.com/) course creation.
+Modified Version of CoordRecorder for [GTBikeV](https://www.gtbikev.com/) course creation by OldNapalm

 ## Features
 - Shows coordinates on top center of screen